danemd/Network-w-ELK-Stack/README.md

 The files in this repository were used to configure the network depicted below.

-To make grading easier I've linked the required screenshots here (I'll delete them after the projects graded)
+To make grading easier I've linked the required screenshots here (I'll delete them after the projects graded, the answers have also been bolded below.)

  [Red-NSG](https://github.com/danemd/Network-w-ELK-Stack/blob/screenshots/nsg_red.png)